TERREMEMBER/znbase/docs/content/v1.3/explore/binary/auto-sharding.md

 cqlsh> CREATE TABLE ybdemo_keyspace.cassandrakeyvalue (k text PRIMARY KEY, v blob);
 ```

-For each table, we have instructed YugabyteDB to create 4 shards per tserver present in the universe.
+For each table, we have instructed ZNbaseDB to create 4 shards per tserver present in the universe.
 Since we have 3 nodes, we expect 12 tablets for the `ybdemo_keyspace.cassandrakeyvalue` table.

 ## 3. Explore tablets